Thanh Nien street

 Hanoi has many streets that were named after celebrities, many streets whose names relate to its residents’ traditional occupation

-Hanoi has many streets that were named after celebrities, many streets whose names relate to its residents’ traditional occupation.
-But Hanoi has only one street with the name of the young generation – Thanh Nien Street (The Youth Street).
+Hanoi features a variety of streets named after influential figures and traditional occupations of its residents.
+However, there is only one street that embodies the spirit of the younger generation – Thanh Nien Street (The Youth Street).

 Conversations (0)